Weight gain during pregnancy: what to check?

 Weight gain during pregnancy is normal and even essential to the normal development of the fetus.
 In fact, the placenta, baby and amniotic fluid alone account for around a third of total weight gain during pregnancy.
 But the question remains, where do the other kilos gained during pregnancy come from?
 (Not from heaven, that's for sure).

 The rest of the weight gained during pregnancy is due, first and foremost, to the increase in blood volume, especially during the 2nd trimester, which can almost double.
-This ensures that all the nutrients required for the baby's development are delivered, as well as providing the necessary oxygen.
+This ensures that all the nutrients required for the baby's development are delivered, as well as supplying it with the necessary oxygen.

-One of the causes is also the increased volume of body fluids: pregnancy hormones can cause water retention, as can the increased size and weight of the uterus and the increased volume of the breasts (and even pain), which help prepare for breastfeeding.
+One of the causes is also an increase in the volume of body fluids: pregnancy hormones can cause water retention, as well as an increase in the size and weight of the uterus and an increase in the volume of the breasts (even pain), which help prepare for breastfeeding.

-And last but not least: fat reserves!
-These are essential, as they serve as energy reserves for the mother during pregnancy and while breast-feeding.
+Last but not least: fat reserves!
+These are essential, as they serve as energy reserves for the mother during pregnancy and the breastfeeding period.

 How can I monitor my weight gain during pregnancy?